I love when you share my recipes!

 This post contains affiliate links (paid links).
 Advertisements displayed on this website do not reflect endorsements or recommendations made by Mitten Girl LLC.
+As an Amazon Associate I earn from qualifying purchases.

 This raspberry simple syrup recipe is always my first use for Michigan raspberries.
-Michigan’s season for fresh raspberries is tasty but short, so I have to find ways to extend it and bring that amazing raspberry flavor into my kitchen year round.
+Our season for fresh raspberries is tasty but short, so I have to find ways to extend it and bring that amazing raspberry flavor into my kitchen year round.

 I love picking fresh berries in August and then freezing them for using later in syrups, smoothies and baking.
+This syrup recipe works great with fresh or frozen berries, making it a year round go-to.

 You can always add lemon alongside the syrup in drinks like iced tea, but leaving it out lets me decide when and if I want additional flavors in my drinks.
 It also lets me add that sweet raspberry flavor to margaritas, daiquiris, and other cocktails that don’t use lemon.